Completeness of bond market driven by L\'evy process: Introduction

 \section{Introduction}

-\quad\ Tradeable bonds are specified by a set of their maturities, which potentially can consist of infinitely many points - it can be an interval or a half-line for example.
-Thus we have infinitely many assets and this is a significant difference between a bond and stock market with a finite number of stocks.
-This is also the reason why the bond market models are not covered by a classical theory of financial markets and thus economic problems, like completeness, have to be studied again.
+\quad\ Tradeable bonds are specified by a set of their maturities, which potentially can be composed of infinitely many points.
+Thus the bond market consists of infinitely many assets and this is a significant difference with respect to classical market of a finite number of stocks.
+This is a reason why the bond market models are not covered by the classical theory and economic problems, like completeness, have to be studied anew.

 The problem of bond market completeness was treated in many different contexts depending on the model settings as well as on the definition of completeness.
 A classical question of the market completeness is to judge if it is possible to replicate any bounded random variable $X$, i.e. to find a portfolio which is equal to $X$ at the final time.
 However, it is sometimes difficult to solve this problem in the set of all bounded random variables and thus another spaces are also considered, for example $L^2(\Omega)$ or even more exotic ones.
 In Taflin \cite{Taf} it is shown that the model driven by the infinite dimensional Wiener process is not complete in the class $D_{0}:=\bigcap_{p>1}L^p(\Omega)$.
 In Carmona, Tehranchi \cite{Car} it is shown that each random variable which is of a special form can be replicated.